 In his theological vocabulary, Paul uses the word “redemption” in two ways.
 First it is eschatological, the future time at which God through Christ will restore his creation.
 This includes the resurrection of the saints (Rom 8:23; Eph 4:30; see also Eph 1:13-14), but also the redemption of the whole universe (Rom 8:21).
 But redemption is also an experience for this age, and it is this present redemption that is Paul’s topic here.
 In Romans, sin is the master of all humanity (see Rom 7:14-25) and Christ’s death is the price to pay for their deliverance (see also Acts 20:28; 1 Cor 1:30; 6:19-20; Gal 1:4; 3:13; Eph 1:7; Col 1:13-14; Tit 2:14).
 Christ has redeemed his people from sin, from death, and also from Torah.

-The next term (in the original hilasmos) is controversial; it is rendered as “sacrifice of atonement” or expiation or something similar by the NEB, NAB, NRSV, REB; it is “propitiation” in other versions (ESV, D-R, KJV, NKJV, NASB).
+The next term (in the original hilasmos) is controversial; it is rendered as “sacrifice of atonement” or expiation or something similar by the NIV, NEB, NAB, NRSV, REB; it is “propitiation” in other versions (D-R, KJV, NKJV, NASB, ESV).
 The same word is used again only once – Jesus Christ “is the atoning sacrifice for our sins” (1 John 2:2 NIV).
-Most commentators today take to mean that the sacrifice of Christ was “atonement” directed toward the sins committed by people, that it covered them up.
+Most commentators today take it to mean that the sacrifice of Christ was “atonement” directed toward the sins committed by people, that it covered them up.
 Others take “propitiation” to mean that the sacrifice was designed to turn away wrath (Rom 1:18), that it, that it was directed toward an angry God in order to appease him.
-To begin with, some reject the idea that God is wrathful, and that could eliminate the idea of propitiation.
+Of course, some reject from the outset the idea that God is wrathful, and that could eliminate the idea of propitiation.
 But this hardly resolves the issue, since many scholars believe that God’s wrath is real but that “atonement” is the better rendering of the verb in v.
 25. We accept the traditional view of “propitiation” (as Stott, pp. 121-24).
 The important point of the word is that Christ’s death on the cross altered forever the relationship that God had with sinners, meaning that we are now regarded as righteous in his eyes through Jesus and his sacrifice of blood (see also Rom 8:3).

 Paul touches lightly upon a part of his preaching that one also finds elsewhere – “In the past God overlooked such ignorance, but now he commands all people everywhere to repent” (Acts 17:30).
 Paul is not saying that sinners in other times and places were allowed to go free; no-one who had written Romans 1 would make that concession.
 Rather, he now presents Jesus as the Savior to all in human history, and from now on no-one has any excuse.

 This then is the miracle of “justification”.
-The corresponding Greek verb dikaioō is related to the words “just” and “justice”.
+The corresponding Greek verb dikaioō, “justify”, is related to the words “just” and “justice”.
 The verb is used in two ways in the Greek Scriptures.
 First it means “to declare someone to be righteous because in fact he is righteous”.
 This is its principal forensic or legal meaning in the Greek version of the Old Testament, the Septuagint, thus: “When people have a dispute, they are to take it to court and the judges will decide the case, acquitting [dikaioō] the innocent and condemning the guilty” (Deut 25:1).
-In the New Testament, apart from Luke-Acts and Paul, dikaioō has that same meaning: “For by your words you will be acquitted, and by your words you will be condemned” (Matt 12:37; see also 1 Cor 4:4; Acts 13:39; Rom 3:4 uses the verb in another way).
-But the apostle introduces a special, “Pauline” usage of the term, which is found throughout Romans, Galatians, and for example in 1 Corinthians 6:11 and Titus 3:7.
+In the New Testament, apart from Luke-Acts and Paul, dikaioō has that same meaning: “For by your words you will be acquitted, and by your words you will be condemned” (Matt 12:37; see also 1 Cor 4:4; Acts 13:39).
+But the apostle introduces a special, “Pauline” usage of the term, which is found throughout Romans (with the exception of Rom 3:4), Galatians, and for example in 1 Corinthians 6:11 and Titus 3:7.
 In this case dikaioō means not that God declares righteous those who really were righteous; but rather that through their faith in Christ, he declared righteous – acquitted – those who were sinners at the time of their act of faith: “those he predestined, he also called; those he called, he also justified” (Rom 8:30).
 God will condemn or justify people on judgment day, but just as the wicked are already feeling the revelation of divine wrath (Rom 1:18), so also believers have already been exonerated in anticipation of the End.

 This Reformed viewpoint has always been at odds with the Roman Catholic, which is that justification involves the transformation of the sinner (see the 1997 Catechism of the Catholic Church §1266); “[the Catholic theologians] think that these two things well agree, – that man is justified by faith through the grace of Christ, – and that he is yet justified by the works, which proceed from spiritual regeneration; for God gratuitously renews us, and we also receive his gift by faith.
 But Paul takes up a very different principle …” (Calvin, p.
 135).
 Even among Protestants the Reformed viewpoint is less popular today, as some wonder if the Reformers were not interpreting Paul’s writings through their lens of their own debate with Rome in the 16th century.
 Nevertheless, Paul shows that justification brings about the pardon of sins apart from all sorts of works, be they covenant rituals or attempts at morality.
 Thus, the view we will take in this commentary is that justification is “forensic”, that is, that it has to do with God’s work as judge in declaring his people free from judgment because they are now identified with Christ, in whom they trust.